battlecode/battlecode-server-2017/specs.md

 -   * Removing references to mining and capturing in RobotController documentation.
 -   * Changing bytecode penalty to 0.00005.
 * **1.0.2** (1/?/2014) - API CHANGES (minor)
 -   * Removing references to old things. maxEnergon and isEncampment in RobotType are now maxHealth and isBuilding.
+RobotInfo now tells action delay.
 -   * Fix non-milk tiebreaker code so that tiebreaks are functional.
 -   * HQ and Noise towers no longer herd or farm milk (update engine to comply with specs).
--   * Added more detailed unit descriptions in specs.
+-   * Added more detailed unit descriptions in specs as well as fixing typographical errors.

 Appendices
 ------------